-Insert the following course: BU 331 Sport Ethics (3)
+BU 331 Sport Ethics (3)

-and understand their application in resolving ethical and moral issues in sport management.
+In this course students will learn ethical theories and understand their application in resolving ethical and moral issues in sport management.
 As with medical, business, and cyber ethics, sports ethics, as a separate discipline, utilizes philosophical ethics models and theories as a platform to analyze such topics as cheating, competitive advantage, drug use, violence, discrimination, gambling, media and intellectual property.
 External and internal constituent perspectives, such as from sports agents, sports media, coaches, participants, officials and referees, spectators and parents are considered.

-This course seeks to have the student not only

-critically challenge societal values, but also

-critically examine and challenge personal values

-in an attempt to affirm and/or question
+This course seeks to have the student not only critically challenge societal values, but also critically examine and challenge personal values in an attempt to affirm and/or question and adjust.